 Barry ages slower because of the Speed Force, and so do people close to him, such as his wife Iris.

-Infinite Mass Punch
+Infinite Mass Punch and Punching Much Faster Than Light

 If Flash runs fast enough (near speed of light) he gains the relative mass of a white dwarf star.
 Letting him punch hard enough to knock a Martian from Mount Rushmore to Africa with one punch.
 Flash's durability is automatically controlled by the Speed Force so he doesn't hurt his hand.
+Barry can punch much faster than light as well.

 Using the Speed Force, Flash freed Iris West Allen from the control of the Anti-Life Equation.